 Compare child tax loans in Alberta

-Some lenders accept the Canada child benefit (CCB) to help you qualify for a loan.
+Some lenders in Alberta accept the Canada child benefit (CCB) to help you qualify for a loan.

 If you need a loan in Alberta using the child tax credit to qualify, you have options.
 Online lenders of installment loans and payday loans in Alberta accept the child tax credit as a valid source of income.
 Here’s a closer look at each type of loan and where you can apply to get the money you need.